-Mary Ittelson founded Ittelson Consulting in 1996 to provide strategic planning, governance and leadership counsel to arts, cultural and business organizations.
-Her clients include museums, theaters, dance companies, foundations, corporations and government agencies.
-Among her recent engagements are governance transition planning and strategic goal setting for an international private equity investment fund, long-range planning for a medical services corporation, and interim leadership support for a major arts agency.
-Ms. Ittelson’s previous consulting experience was at McKinsey & Company, where she served a variety of Fortune 500 companies.
+Mary Ittelson founded Ittelson Consulting in 1996 to provide strategic planning, governance and leadership counsel to arts, cultural, and business organizations.
+Her clients include museums, theaters, dance companies, media corporations, foundations, and government agencies.
+Her previous consulting experience was with McKinsey & Company, where she served a variety of Fortune 100 companies.

 A leader and manager in the cultural sector, Ms. Ittelson served as Chair of the Board of Trustees of the Museum of Contemporary Art (MCA) from 2008–2012 and has chaired numerous MCA initiatives including the Strategic Planning Committee and the Access, Equity and Inclusion Task Force.
 She was the MCA Associate Director for eight years, responsible for all business aspects as well as for overseeing the new museum building and expansion project.